The Tale of Despereaux poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Despereaux is dropped into the dungeon by his own father.
 He actively chooses not to cower or give up, instead determining to survive and find a way to bring back the light, despite facing certain death., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Princess Pea is kidnapped and taken to the dungeon by Roscuro and Mig.
+Notably, this crucial beat Princess Pea is kidnapped and taken to the dungeon by Roscuro and Mig.
 The stakes are raised—it's no longer just about Despereaux's survival but about saving the Princess and the entire kingdom.
 This is a false defeat as darkness seems to have won., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 68 minutes (74% through) represents the emotional nadir.
 Here, Despereaux is captured by the rats and appears to be defeated.
 He is tiny, alone, and seemingly powerless against the entire rat army.
-The whiff of death: he faces execution, and it seems the darkness has won completely., indicates the protagonist at their lowest point.
+The whiff of death: he faces execution, and it seems the darkness has won completely., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 78% of the runtime.
 Despereaux forgives Roscuro, showing that light can overcome darkness through compassion.
 This synthesis of courage and forgiveness transforms Roscuro and inspires everyone to choose light over darkness.
 The power of the story's theme becomes real., demonstrating the transformation achieved throughout the journey.